Lincoln County Process: Methods

+Nearly every distillery creating Tennessee whiskey uses maple charcoal filtering, though the actual process for accomplishing this varies by company.
+In the process, whiskey is filtered through—or steeped in—charcoal chips before going into the casks for aging.
+The process is named for Lincoln County, Tennessee, which was the location of Jack Daniel's distillery at the time of its establishment, but is no longer used in that county, where the only remaining major distillery is Benjamin Prichard's, which doesn't use the process.

 For Jack Daniel's, the charcoal used is created onsite from stacks (ricks) of 2 by 2 in sugar maple timbers.
 The timbers are primed with 140 proof (70% ABV) Jack Daniel's and then ignited under large hoods to prevent sparks.
 Once they reach the char state, the ricks are sprayed with water to prevent complete combustion.
 The resulting charcoal is then fed through a grinder to produce bean-size pellets that are packed into 10 ft vats used to filter impurities from the 140 proof whiskey.
 The whiskey is then reduced with water to 125 proof (62.5%) for aging.
 The process was taught to Jack Daniel by Nearest Green, the namesake of Uncle Nearest Premium Whiskey.

 The George Dickel distillery uses deeper (13 ft) vats and distills the whisky—the spelling used by Dickel—to 135 proof (67.5%).
 Dickel chills its whisky to 40 °F before it enters the vats and allows the liquid to fill the vats instead of trickling it through.

-Nelson's Green Brier Distillery uses the Lincoln County Process to make its wheated First 108 Tennessee whiskey and its white whiskey.
+Nelson's Green Brier Distillery uses the Lincoln County Process to make its signature Tennessee Whiskey and its white whiskey.

 Collier and McKeel, made in Nashville, uses a method that pumps the whiskey slowly through 10-13 ft feet of sugar maple charcoal (instead of using gravity) made from trees cut by local sawmills.